Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 We note that in the singlerate timestepping scheme, the tentative velocity field ($\bust$) was computed only once for the $Q$ corrector iterations (\ref{eq:vstarsolnn}).
 In contrast, we recompute the tentative velocity field in (\ref{eq:usmulti2fc1})--(\ref{eq:usmulti2fc2}) at each corrector iteration for $\Omega^f$, because the solution process spans $\tsr$ multiple sub-timesteps.
 Saving $\bust$ for each of the $\tsr$ sub-timesteps is not a scalable approach (e.g., $\tsr=100$ will require us to save tentative velocity field for 100 sub-timesteps).
-Using (\ref{eq:usmulti2fc1})-(\ref{eq:usmulti2cc}), $Q$ simultaneous Schwarz iterations can be used to determine the solution in $\Omega^f$ and $\Omega^c$ at time $t^n$.
+Using \eqref{eq:eta2bcintcf1}-(\ref{eq:usmulti2cc}), $Q$ simultaneous Schwarz iterations determine the solution in $\Omega^f$ and $\Omega^c$ at time $t^n$. \end{enumerate}